Making a claim under the NSW CTP green slip scheme

 6. The insurer must make a decision about your claim:

-If you disagree with the insurer’s decision, you can apply to SIRA’s Dispute Resolution Service for a Merit Review.
+If you disagree with the insurer’s decision, you can apply for an Internal Review.

 7. Claimants work with the insurer to create a recovery plan.
 They have to comply with their recovery plan to continue to receive weekly payments.
 For example, you may need to organise retraining, return to work support or attend a progress review.
 You have to inform the insurer about any change of circumstances, for example, by providing an updated certificate of fitness to work.

-8. After 26 weeks of payments, claimants are allowed to request further treatment for minor injuries.
+8. After 52 weeks of payments, claimants are allowed to request further treatment for threshold injuries.

 Claim for Benefits | |